FrancisDoran/data-visualization-challenge/README.md

 # data-visualization-challenge
-Observations of different treatments for mice with tumors with visualizations.
+Observations of different treatments for mice with tumors with visualizations and analysis.